PTD-DBM

-Protein Transduction Domain-fused Dishevelled Binding Motif (PTD-DBM) is a man-made peptide which interacts with the mechanism of the hair loss linked endogenous protein, CXXC5, which is a negative feedback regulator of the Wnt/β-catenin pathway.
+Protein transduction domain-fused dishevelled binding motif (PTD-DBM) is a synthetic peptide which interacts with the mechanism of the hair loss-linked endogenous protein, CXXC5, which is a negative feedback regulator of the Wnt/β-catenin pathway.
 Application of the peptide to bald laboratory mice resulted in new hair follicle growth.

-PTD-DBM is a peptide activating the Wnt/β-catenin signaling pathway functioning via interference of the binding of CXXC5 to Dishevelled (Dvl), an upstream component of the Wnt/β-catenin pathway.
+PTD-DBM is a peptide activating the Wnt/β-catenin signaling pathway functioning via interference of the binding of CXXC5 to dishevelled (Dvl), an upstream component of the Wnt/β-catenin pathway.
 By topical application, the PTD-DBM promotes the formation of new hair follicles and prevents hair loss.
 Combinatory treatment of PTD-DBM with valproic acid (VPA), the activator of Wnt/β-catenin pathway, further induce hair re-growth as well as wound-induced hair neogenesis (WIHN).
 The increased expression of CXXC5 in the bald scalps and excellent effects of PTD-DBM on hair growth in mice raised hopes for the application of this peptide on hair growth in the clinic.